Credential Verification: Verify Page, Social Sharing & Embedding

 What It Is

-A public web page where employers, auditors, and certificate holders can verify authenticity — no CertLister account required.
+A public web page where employers, auditors, and credential holders can verify authenticity — no CertLister account required.

 Default URL format: